coleifer/ukt/docs/api.rst

         :return: list of tuples: ``(db index, key, value, expire time)``

         Like :py:meth:`~KyotoTycoon.get_bulk`, but the return value is a list of tuples with additional information for each key.
+Since each key is of the form ``(db, key)``, this method can be used to efficiently fetch records from multiple databases.

     .. py:method:: get(key, db=None, decode_value=True)